-Today, the battle is re-enacted at the internationally renowned Medieval Festival in July.
-This event brings the whole town, and surrounding fields, alive with colour and re-enactors.
-Traditional medieval tents, vibrant medieval stalls and many people dressed in medieval costumes make for a fantastic weekend of medieval merriment.
+Today, the battle is re-enacted at the internationally renowned Tewkesbury Medieval Festival, held on the original battle site every July.
+This event brings the whole town and its surrounding fields to life with colour and men and women dressed in Medieval garb and armour.
+Grand medieval tents, vibrant market stalls and all kinds of traditional entertainment make for a fantastic weekend of medieval merriment.

 VisitEngland would like to invite you to take part in a short survey about our website.